My 9 Favorite Uses for Wood Stove Ash

 7. Chicken Bath

 Got backyard chickens?
 Mix some wood ash with sand to make a dust bath for your chickens.
-They dust bathe to keep themselves clean and get mites out from their feathers.
+They dust bathe to keep themselves clean and remove mites from their feathers.

 8. Melting Ice and Snow